labsland/labdiscoverylib/docs/source/cli.rst

     Commands:
-      dispose  End a session of a fake user. new      Create a fake WebLab-Deusto user session. status   Check status of a fake user.
+      dispose  End a session of a fake user. new      Create a fake LabDiscoveryEngine user session. status   Check status of a fake user.

 New user
 ^^^^^^^^

-You can fake WebLab-Deusto requesting the status of the current user.
+You can fake LabDiscoveryEngine requesting the status of the current user.
 All these parameters have a default value.
 You can change them if you want (e.g., to test it in different languages, etc.).

 .. code-block:: shell